 Total Pageviews

-I don't know if you've had the same experience on the days around the end of June and the beginning of July when the sky's a light blue with cotton-wool clouds and cooling breezes drift upriver from the Atlantic.
-It's an uplifting feeling that makes me want to be out among the doings.
+I wonder if you've had the same experience on days around the beginning of winter when the sky's a bright blue with cotton-wool clouds, and the air is brisk and chilling?
+It's a light, bright, sort of thrilling that makes me want to be out among the doings.

 On this particular morning, what I wanted most was some stimulating conversation, a cinnamon scone, and a steaming mug of arabica grown on the east-facing hills of Peru but brewed right here in Port City.